marcoemrich/mutant_mob_kata/README.md

 Refactor it and add the missing feature.

 # Background
-this kata has been extracted from my **JS Testing 2019** workshop.
-See https://www.codecentric.de/wissen/schulung/javascript-testing-2019/
+This kata has been extracted from my **JS Testing 2019** workshop (see https://www.codecentric.de/wissen/schulung/javascript-testing-2019/).
+It was designed for mob programming - hence the title.